-Any student currently enrolled in a graduate degree program offered by the College of Engineering and Applied Science at the University of Colorado Boulder may apply for concurrent enrollment in the Graduate Certificate in Engineering for Developing Communities (EDC).
-Students interested in completing the Graduate Certificate in EDC must submit a Certificate Enrollment Form to the certificate program advisor no later than the time they wish to enroll in CVEN 5929.
+Any student currently enrolled in a graduate degree program offered by the College of Engineering and Applied Science at the University of Colorado Boulder may apply for concurrent enrollment in the Mortenson Center Graduate Certificate.
+Students interested in completing the certificate must submit a Certificate Enrollment Form signed by the student's academic advisor prior to being able to register for Mortenson courses.

-CVEN 5919: Sustainable Community Development 1 (SCD I, fall only - open to all engineering graduate students on a space available basis)
+- CVEN 5919: Global Development for Engineers (Fall only - open to all engineering graduate students on a space available basis)

-Upon completion of the four required courses, students must request the certificate be added to their transcript by contacting Robyn Sandekian, graduate certificate program advisor, at email@example.com.
+Upon completion of the four required courses, students must request the certificate be added to their transcript by contacting MCGE Program Assistant Sarah Goodroad at firstname.lastname@example.org.
 Mortenson Center staff will check to ensure that the requirements have been met and will then notify the Registrar's office so that the designation is added to the student's transcript.